marinosoftware/active_storage_drag_and_drop/README.md

 dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-After making a change to the javascript in `app/javascript` compile it to `app/assets/javascripts/active_storage_drag_and_drop.js` by running `yarn webpack`.

-Use `yarn webpack --mode=development --watch` to build files automatically on change.
+Use `yarn dev` to build JavaScript files automatically on change.
 Use with `gem 'active_storage_drag_and_drop', path: [local-gem-repo]` to develop and debug the gem in place in a rails app.

+After making changes to JavaScript run `yarn build` before committing changes to transpile the JavaScript for production.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which